marcosnils/ddocker/README.md

 # How this did started?

 Originally we were thinking of using the bittorrent protocol to distribute docker layers in a desentralized way using trackerless DHT protocol, but for different reasons (too many to type) we decided to use a different and simpler approach.

+# How does it work?

+You can run ddocker in any current docker dameon without any modifications.
+You just run a container that mounts the daemon socket and credentials if necessary and ddocker will automatically expose an API that allows to retrieve the images that the daemon currently holds.
+So, instead of pulling an image from a registry you just do `docker pull somedaemon/image` and that's it. ddocekr will "emulate" a registry API and calculate the layer hashes and serve them as necessary.
+As the layer hashes won't change, you will be able to use the native caching transparently

 # What's the status of the proejct?